safal-bhandari/java-assignment-2/README.md

-this is how java collection operates.
+this is how java garbage collection operates.